Home » LEVADA DO MOINHO TO LEVADA NOVA PR7 – The Complete Guide

 Before giving more information about the Levada do Moinho to Levada Nova hike, let’s first start with something to avoid misunderstandings.
 Because it might be confusing that Google Maps translates the Portuguese word ‘Moinho’ to the English meaning ‘Mill’ on the map.
 So if you’re going to navigate with Google Maps, be aware that the Levada Mill is the same as Levada do Moinho and will bring you to the starting point of this particular levada walk.

 But then there is also another hike on Madeira with exactly the same name; Levada do Moinho.
 To keep things easy… Be aware that you’re going to the levada in Ponta do Sol, not the Levada do Moinho hike in the north west part of the island which is a completely different hike.

 And then there’s another thing, because there are actually two different levadas that you combine to walk this loop.
 Levada do Moinho is an older levada path and Levada Nova is, as ‘nova’ means, a newer levada trail above.
-You will start along the Levada do Moinho and then climb up the stairs to join the Levada Nova back to your car.
+You will start along the Levada do Moinho and then climb up the stairs to join the Levada Nova to see the beautiful waterfall.